Chough: Natural threats

 The Eurasian eagle owl is a predator of choughs.

 Predators of the choughs include the peregrine falcon, golden eagle, and the Eurasian eagle-owl.
 The common raven will take nestlings.
 In northern Spain red-billed choughs prefer to nest near lesser kestrel colonies.
-This falcon, which eats only insects, provides a degree of protection against larger predators and the chough benefits in terms of a higher breeding success.
+This falcon, which eats mainly insects, provides a degree of protection against larger predators and the chough benefits in terms of a higher breeding success.
 The red-billed chough is occasionally parasitised by the great spotted cuckoo, a brood parasite for which the Eurasian magpie is the primary host.

 The choughs host bird fleas, including two Frontopsylla species, which are Pyrrhocorax specialist.
 Other parasites recorded on choughs include a cestode Choanotaenia pirinica, and various species of chewing lice in the genera Brueelia, Menacanthus and Philopterus.
 Blood parasites such as Plasmodium have been found in red-billed choughs, but this is uncommon and apparently does little harm.
 Parasitism levels are much lower than in some other passerine groups.